QuinntyneBrown/AksWorkshop/README.md

 2. Generate a issuer & certificate using let's encrypt staging
 3. Update ingress definition to enable TLS
 4. Verify https endpoints have let's encrypt staging cert
-5. Generate a issuer & certificate using let's encrypt prod
+5. Generate a issuer & certificate using let's encrypt prod (**Note**: That can fail due to Let's Encrypt limits)
 6. Update ingress to use new certificate
 7. Verify site works on https with no issues

+## Tag 03-SSL (Using Helm)

+Contains the SSL setup (using staging certs)

+**Goal** Change the scripts to use Helm charts instead of YAML files

+**Steps**

+1. Create helm charts for every service
+2. Deploy them all